Privacy Policy

 6.1.2 Regional hosting under evaluation

 Reducing our reliance on US-hosted primary infrastructure is under active evaluation.
 One option is a separate EU region, where accounts and Communities could be hosted in Europe.
+Depending on the architecture and providers involved, that could reduce foreign-government access exposure, though not eliminate it entirely.
+If regional hosting ships, we will explain what it changes, what it does not, and which legal regimes still apply.

 6.2 International data transfers

-The limits of these measures are important.
+These measures have limits.
 We do not currently rely on jurisdiction-specific key separation, customer-controlled encryption keys, or an architecture that would make server-side data inaccessible to a provider served with a lawful order.
-For data we need to process on our servers to run Fluxer, these measures reduce transfer and access risk, but do not eliminate it.
+For data we need to process on our servers to run Fluxer, these measures reduce transfer and access risk but do not eliminate it.
+Your data is never transferred to any third party for that party's independent advertising or marketing purposes.

 7. Data retention